-The main construction activities of this project are primarily focused on the interior decoration of the Computational Center, Operations and Management Center, and Smart Industry Incubation Platform.
-The laying of communication infrastructure optical cables, smart light poles, and the installation of UAV nests have a broader scope but shorter impact duration; therefore, specific environmental protection objectives are not separately listed.
+The main construction activities of this project are primarily focused on the interior decoration of the Computational Center, Management and operations center.
+The laying of communication infrastructure optical cables, smart light poles, and the installation of drone docking stations have a broader scope but shorter impact duration; therefore, specific environmental protection objectives are not separately listed.